ruyadorno/snapstub/README.md

 Make sure you're in the desired folder to host your api mock files.

-Creates a new api stub:
+:arrow_down: Creates a new api stub:

 ```sh
 snapstub add http://example.com/api/foo/bar